-I traveled to Romania during the summer 2014.
-What brought me there in the first place was the intuition that coming closer to the Romanian culture may be good for my transcultural project.
-I was thinking about the great generation of dispatriants, about Eliade and Cioran in the first place.
+I traveled to Romania in the summer 2014.
+What brought me there in the first place was the intuition that coming closer to the Romanian culture might be good for my transcultural project.
+I was thinking about the great generation of dispatriants, about Eliade, Cioran.
 I used to read Eliade extensively in my youth, even in Romanian.
-I thought I might learn a bit of this language.
+I thought I might learn a bit more of this language.
 So I went, and I brought many books: Eliade's novels in the original, some books on Cioran, and a terrible volume of the history of Romania, similar to no other.

 I read the Portugal Journal by Eliade.
 There is something I'm looking for, something absent from Polish culture, except Conrad: the dispatriation.
 I'm searching for the notes concerning the process of becoming European.
 The Romanians manage to go through this process incomparably, till its utmost consequences, till a complete dispatriation from language.
 Consider Cioran.

 It's clear that Eliade became a man for the first time in his French exile.
 His life before was filled with blather and unseriousness and being a mere teenager, –and worse than this.
 Only the great metropolis offers the privilege of neutrality.
 While placedness imposes illegitimate choices, requires taking abusive options.
 And obviously, whatever you chose, right or left, there is always the same sticky end.
 It's the same even nowadays.
 It's the choice between mum and dad in a highly dysfunctional family, the eternal infantilism of the peripheral mind.